 YQCA is designed as an annual education and certification program focused on food safety, animal well-being and character awareness for youth ages 8 to 21 producing and/or showing pigs, beef cattle, dairy cattle, sheep, goats, market rabbits, and poultry.
 The program has been designed by extension specialists and national livestock program managers to ensure it is accurate, current and relevant to the needs of the animal industry and shows and is appropriate for youth.

-The national YQCA program launched March 2017.
-The first show allowed to require YQCA certification is the World Pork Expo in June of 2017.
-Livestock shows held in June 2017 or later can make completion of the YQCA program mandatory for their exhibitors.
-If your show is interested in learning more about YQCA to determine if it is suitable to meet your quality assurance requirements, please use the Contact Us page or email email@example.com.
+YQCA launched in March of 2017, and is accepted at a number of shows across the United States.
+If your show is interested in learning more about YQCA to determine if it is suitable to meet your quality assurance requirements, please use the Contact Us page or please email email@example.com.